Last Updated on

 8. Doily Easter Egg

-This craft activity will yield Easter eggs that look oh so pretty and delicate!
+This craft activity will yield Easter eggs that look pretty and delicate!
 Trace out an egg shape on coloured craft paper and cut it out.
 Have your child colour a doily with vibrant watercolours.
-Once it dries, trace the craft paper, you had cut, onto the doily and cut out the doily in the same shape.
+Once it dries, trace the craft paper you had cut onto the doily and cut out the doily in the same shape.
 Now let your child stick the doily onto the craft paper.
 You’ll be left with very intricately and beautifully designed Easter eggs!

 1. Spring Flowers Eggs